FiatAccompli/Civ6Mods/SettingsManager/README.md

 ## Overview

-Provides an easy way for other mods to declare user configurable settings and provides a ui for the user to change setting values.
+Provides an easy way for other mods to declare user configurable settings and gives users a nice UI to change those settings.
-Setting values are persisted within game saves and if the user desires it is (relatively) easy to save a global default setting that applies across all saves.
+Setting values are persisted within game saves and if desired it is easy to save a set of global default values that apply across all saves.

 ## Installation
 * [Steam workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1564628360)